Turkey revokes passport of bitter Erdogan rival Gulen

 Erdogan and his ruling AK Party accuse Gulen and his supporters of seeking to establish a "parallel state" in Turkey and of orchestrating a corruption investigation in 2013 which briefly threatened to engulf the government.

-Gulen, who denies the accusations, stepped up his own criticism of Erdogan, saying he was leading Turkey "towards totalitarianism".
+Gulen, who denies the accusations, stepped up his own criticism of Erdogan, saying he was leading Turkey "toward totalitarianism".

 CNN Turk said on its website that Turkey had informed U.S. officials on January 28 that it was revoking Gulen's passport because it was issued based on a "false statement".
 Gulen has lived in self-imposed exile in Pennsylvania since 1999.